andreock/Bruce_Wiki/BLE.md

 ## BLE Scan
 Scan for BLE devices nearby.

+## BadBLE
+emulate a keyboard and deploy DuckyScripts

 ## NRF24 Jammer
 Powerfull BLE Jammer with the NRF24 Module on SD Card Sniffer.
 It uses the same GPIO from [cc1101 in Cardputer](https://github.com/pr3y/Bruce/wiki/CC1101#cardputer)